The Great Lakes Branch - Ann Arbor

 First Tuesday Lecture at 7:30 p.m.

 Second Tuesday Lecture at 7:30 p.m.
-(Note: this First Tuesday lecture was moved to the Second Tuesday to avoid conflict with Election Day.)
+(Note: this First Tuesday lecture is moved to the Second Tuesday to avoid conflict with Election Day.)

 First Tuesday Lecture at 7:30 p.m.